nroak/nroak.github.io/_pages/sketchnotes.md

 ### Overview

-Over my Ph.D. years, I attended numerous scientific talks at the university and at national conferences, meetings.
+As a student of science, I attend numerous scientific talks at the university and at national conferences.
 In the process, I developed a note-taking habit using my tablet.
 I live-sketch the talk's scientific findings, figures/ graphs where possible.

 ### Important meetings include